tarwn/lessthandot-hugo/blogs/content/posts/2014-09-23-the-magic-alt-button.md

 </p>

 <p style="text-align: justify">
-  Don’t forget the semicolon at the end!
-To really top it off, we should include ISNULL functions everywhere to account for NULL values, but I’ll leave that as an exercise for the reader 😉
+  Don't forget the semicolon at the end!
+To really top it off, we should include ISNULL functions everywhere to account for NULL values, but I'll leave that as an exercise for the reader 😉
 </p>